Teachers in Their Power is a storytelling project focused on changing the narrative about the teaching profession.

 “Messages high in urgency but low in efficacy produce powerful feelings of fatalism and futility.”

-To push past fatalism and into engagement, this project aims to highlight teachers’ voices and the steps we can take to keep powerful teachers in our schools.
-A digital storytelling training is under development to ensure all teachers have the tools they need to share their stories.
+This project aims to push past fatalism and into engagement by highlighting teachers’ voices and the steps we can take to keep powerful teachers in our schools.
+Our free digital storytelling training guide ensures all teachers have the tools they need to share their stories.

 Teachers in Their Power ultimately aims to support teachers in reclaiming their voices, shifting the narrative, and helping the general public understand teachers’ significant value as professionals.